matthieu-vergne/distributed-research/ontology/readme.md

 # Research Ontology

+An [ontology](https://en.wikipedia.org/wiki/Ontology_(information_science)) describes various concepts and their relationships in a formal way.
-This directory contains our [ontology](https://en.wikipedia.org/wiki/Ontology_(information_science)) of research, which describes the various research concepts we consider in this project and their relationships.
+This directory contains our ontology about research, which describes the various research artefacts and activities we consider in this project.
-It provides the common ground of the project, with a terminology and formalisation of the research artefacts and activities we consider.
+This is the common ground of the project.
 People not familiar with logical notations may start [here](formalisation.md) for a short explanation.

 Currently, it is still a set of personnal notes, without proper discussion nor formal check.